 Ideas like these are recommended to be incorporated into an upcoming Interpretation Plan for the Site's redevelopment.
+We recommend that each of the four themes be represented in the Interpretation Plan.

 Collaboration between the proponent, the City of Toronto and local community members will be necessary in order to develop a successful Interpretation Plan and implement the proposed program.